martinstad/udacity/stadelmann-website-optimization/README.md

 **or**

-* open https://martinstad.github.io/udacity/stadelmann-website-optimization/index.html in your browser
+* open https://martinstad.github.io/portfolio/stadelmann-website-optimization/index.html in your browser

 ## How the code was altered in order to improve site speed

-**index.html**
+**Changes in _index.html_**

 ### _Images_

 * All images were replaced with compressed images through the website _compressor.io_
 * In the file _index.html_ the style attribute was added to the img code to determine width and height
-* Add alt attributes to images

 ### _Rendering_